 Events Calendar Form

-If your event includes any set up (tables, chairs, sound and lighting, etc.), showing a film, dance, serving food, fundraising or tickets, you will be required to fill out an Event Calendar Form in addition to the room request.
-This form can be found below or on MCSqure or be emailed to you by Conference Services.
-If you event takes place in the Calvin and Janet High Center for Worship adn Performing Arts you will also need to complete the High Center Event Form found below.
+If your event includes any set up (tables, chairs, sound and lighting, etc.), showing a film, dance, serving food, fund-raising or tickets, you will be required to fill out an Event Calendar Form in addition to the room request.
+This form can be found below or on MCSquare or be emailed to you by Conference Services.
+If you event takes place in the Calvin and Janet High Center for Worship and Performing Arts you will also need to complete the High Center Event Form found below.

 Please note: Your event is NOT approved until you receive a signed, approved copy of the Event Calendar Form.

 Approximately 6-10 days prior to your event, you will receive an Event Description via GroupWise e-mail.
 Please read the Event Description Form carefully.
 All details on it pertain to your event.
 The college staff will prepare the space, per the instructions on the Event Description Form.
 We recommend that you keep your copy of the Event Description Form on file until the event is complete.

 The following support services are coordinated through the Conference Services office:

 Please note that we do not provide laptops, musical instruments, or ITS support.

 All arrangements for food and beverage services are to be made with the Dining Services Department.